 A ‘Round 2’ bid was submitted in February 2017 which, after meeting further conditions, was approved in May 2018.
-We are now awaiting the final approval and then the project is expected to commence late Summer/early Autumn 2018.
+Detailed design has now commenced, with a start on site planned for early 2020 and completion in early 2021.

 Heritage Lottery Fund (HLF) and Big Lottery Fund (BIG) application for £4.5 million, under the Parks for People Programme.
 Sandwell Council will contribute a further £700,000, giving a total restoration budget of £5.2 million